This page describes how to deploy a Flink session cluster natively on Kubernetes.

 ResourceQuota provides constraints that limit aggregate resource consumption per namespace.
 It can limit the quantity of objects that can be created in a namespace by type, as well as the total amount of compute resources that may be consumed by resources in that project.

 Role-based access control (RBAC) is a method of regulating access to compute or network resources based on the roles of individual users within an enterprise.
-Users can configure RBAC roles and service accounts used by Flink JobManager to access the Kubernetes API server within the Kubernetes cluster.
+Users can configure RBAC roles and service accounts used by JobManager to access the Kubernetes API server within the Kubernetes cluster.

 Every namespace has a default service account, however, the